-Each Ontology node represents a conceptualization, and the nodes are formed out of OntoNotes senses as follows.
-Each sense of a word in the OntoNotes corpus is combined (grouped) with senses of other OntoNotes words that carry the same meaning (as judged independently by two or more 'sense groupers').
-The pool of senses, together with all their definitions, examples, and annotated sentence instances, forms the concept in Omega.
-These concepts are clustered under the Omega Upper Model at appropriate attachment points.
-Also associated with each concept is a collection of features-atomic terms like +concrete, -concrete, +animate, etc.-that specify some aspects of the concept.
-At time of writing, some 3500 features have been defined.
-Although there is no predefined hierarchicalization of Omega concepts below the Upper Model, the user can impose one at any time by specifying the desired sequence of importance of features.
+Regarding the ontology body, nodes are formed out of OntoNotes senses as follows.
+Each sense of a word in the OntoNotes corpus is combined (pooled) with senses of other OntoNotes words that carry the same meaning and is verified independently by two or more 'sense poolers'.
+The verification process is described in (Yu et al. 2007).
+Also associated with each pool can be one or more additional features-atomic terms like the features of the Upper Model-that specify some aspects of the concept, and help differentiate it from its nearly similar pools.
+At time of writing, over 4000 features have been defined, but are not yet finalized or complete.

+Each pool of senses, together with all definitions, examples, and annotated sentence instances, forms a concept in Omega.
+These concepts are attached to the Omega Upper Model at appropriate concepts (almost always, the leaves of the Upper Model).
+They therefore inherit the features pertinent for their attachment point concept.
+For some pools, subordination links have been defined, which provide a very shallow amount of hierarchicalization of the ontology body.
+However, in general there is no plan to produce a fixed, deep, and predefined hierarchicalization of Omega concepts below the Upper Model.
+The user can impose a hierarchical structure at any time by specifying the desired sequence of importance of concept features.
 (For example, by specifying first age and then gender, the substructure under Person is first Adult and Child and then below that Man, Woman, Boy, Girl.
 In contrast, specifying first gender and then age gives the substructure MalePerson and FemalePerson and then Man, Boy, Woman, Girl.)